 - A lighting programme is only effective if no direct sunlight enters the building, otherwise the time of maturity can vary.
-Due to this reason, flocks moved to lay in autumn will start to produce eggs a few weeks later than stated in this manual. - The principal function of a lighting programme is to influence the age at which a flock becomes sexually mature. - Age, and more particularly body weight at first egg are the main factors which determine egg output.
-Egg numbers during the laying period decrease by 3-4 eggs for each ten-day-delay in age at first egg.
+Due to this reason, flocks moved to lay in autumn will start to produce eggs a few weeks later. - The principal function of a lighting programme is to influence the age at which a flock becomes sexually mature. - Age, and more particularly body weight at first egg are the main factors which determine egg output.
+Egg numbers during the laying period decrease by 3-4 eggs for each 10-day delay in age at first egg. - Bright light is necessary for chicks to feed and drink properly.
+Therefore, light intensity should be monitored, especially in the first 2-3 weeks.